 Further, we have in place a preferred share purchase rights plan, commonly known as a "poison pill."
 The provisions described above, our "poison pill" and provisions of Delaware law relating to business combinations with interested stockholders may discourage, delay or prevent a third party from acquiring us.
-These provisions may also discourage, delay or prevent a third party from acquiring a tender offer or proxy contest, even if our stockholders might receive a premium for their shares in the acquisition over the then current market prices.
+These provisions may also discourage, delay or prevent a third party from acquiring a large portion of our securities or initiating a tender offer or proxy contest, even if our stockholders might receive a premium for their shares in the acquisition over the then current market prices.
 We also have a change of control severance benefits plan which provides for certain cash severance, stock award acceleration and other benefits in the event our employees are terminated (or, in some cases, resign for specified reasons) following an acquisition.
 This severance plan could discourage a third party from acquiring us.